Pink is the new green, thanks to technology developed at UC Santa Cruz.

 Soliculture isn’t the only company seeing green in going green; they’re part of a large crop of startups and green technology innovations to emerge from UC research in recent years.

 “Right now is the perfect time for entrepreneurship in green technology,” said Carter.

-The 2015 Technology Commercialization Report from the University of California Office of the President shows that Carter isn’t alone in her thinking.
 Startups like Tule Technologies based on UC Davis technology are helping California growers adapt to limited water supplies, and clean energy startups from wave energy to next-generation battery manufacturers are emerging out of UC inventions at a rapid pace.